Feeding Large Groups

 I also come from a family that exemplified hospitality so well.
 Growing up, my parents regularly opened their doors to my friends, their friends, their friends’ friends, and more.
 I grew up seeing my parents feed groups of people and now find myself doing the same.

 It’s worth noting that our kitchen table and the food that goes on it isn’t all that fancy.
 The truth is, 95% of people don’t care about that stuff.
 The important thing is that they feel welcome, loved, and nourished in our home.
 Since we do make it a regular habit of feeding groups of people, our meals need to be somewhat inexpensive but still feed a large group!

 Because I am so often making meals for groups of people, I’m constantly on the lookout for meals that are tasty AND feed large groups.

-I created this round up of meal ideas more for my sake.
+I created this round up of inexpensive, easy meal ideas for groups more for my sake.
 I needed a reference to go to when I have a group coming over and my only idea is spaghetti or pancakes.
 Hopefully it will prove to be useful to you too!